Def Leppard’s fifth studio album Adrenalize was released on March 31, 1992.

 Def Leppard’s Adrenalize remains the only album the band recorded as a four-piece (as seen in the band’s “Let’s Get Rocked” music video, too).

 Understandably, being such a unique recording period, the band still has mixed feelings about Adrenalize, even to this day.

 Rick Savage had this somber reflection about the album: “We tried to outdo Hysteria, which was a mistake…It really doesn’t cut it for me.”

 Joe Elliott has stated his opinion of the album changes constantly.
 Here’s Joe talking about it, and what he thinks is Adrenalize‘s stand-out track:

 You can read Def Leppard Report’s complete ranking for all of Adrenalize‘s songs here.

 Def Leppard: Adrenalize Final Thoughts

-Inevitably Def Leppard was a changed band with Adrenalize‘s release.
-But they overcame, they persevered, and they continue to entertain audiences around the world to this day.
+Inevitably, Def Leppard was a changed band with Adrenalize‘s release.
+But they overcame and persevered, and continue to entertain audiences around the world.

-Looking back, we can all agree they definitely weren’t forgotten, and it was good to have them back.
+Looking back, we can all agree they definitely weren’t forgotten, and it felt good to have them back.